DevAgnihotri/MCA_Sem_2/DSA/Graph.md

 ### DFS Algorithm:

 **Definition:**
-Depth First Search (DFS) is a graph traversal technique that starts at a chosen node (vertex) and explores as far as possible along each branch before backtracking.
-In DFS, a node is visited, then one of its unvisited neighbors is selected for further exploration, continuing deeper until reaching a node with no unvisited neighbors.
-At that point, the algorithm backtracks to the previous node and continues the process until all nodes are visited.
+Depth First Search (DFS) is a graph traversal technique.
+It starts from a chosen node and moves to one of its unvisited neighbors, then keeps going deeper from there.
+If it reaches a node with no unvisited neighbors, it goes back (backtracks) to the previous node and tries a different path.
+DFS continues this process until all nodes that can be reached from the starting node are visited.
+This way, DFS explores each path as far as possible before trying other paths, making it useful for searching "deep" into a graph.

 **Key Points:**